-The yearly grant of $10,000 is awarded by the Brain Health Research Centre and has enabled PhD students to complete their research.
-Breakthroughs that have positive impact on patients' lives do not come easily and this grant is designed to assist young scientists in New Zealand to pursue their own breakthroughs.
+The yearly grant of $10,000 was awarded by the Brain Health Research Centre and enabled PhD students to complete their research.
+Breakthroughs that have a positive impact on patients' lives do not come easily and this grant was designed to assist young scientists in New Zealand to pursue their own breakthroughs.

 2021 – Shruthi Sateesh